Below are some images we’ve collected from various sources, as credited.

 Walt Galloway offered advice (click the image above for a PDF version); Cindy Ware Clark won Oberlin Bingo.

-SATURDAY MORNING: GET TO KNOW EACH OTHER AGAIN - OR FOR THE FIRST TIME!
+SATURDAY, MAY 25, 2019: GET TO KNOW EACH OTHER AGAIN - OR FOR THE FIRST TIME!

 Our first discussion event, the Samoan Circle, was scheduled for 8:00 AM.
 The Fellowship Hall at First Church in Oberlin was set up with about 50 chairs with four others in the center, as in the larger circle diagrammed here.
 But few collegians relish a Saturday-morning eight o'clock, and few were on hand when the hour arrived.
 Facilitator Chip Hauss went to Plan B. We removed most of the chairs, as shown in the second diagram, and began by going around the smaller circle giving our name plus six words or fewer.
 More people trickled in, so we brought back some chairs.
 By 9:20, the circle had grown to 45 again.